 ***Participant race day entrance fee into park is included in race entry***

-All participants will receive an event t-shirt*, sponsor swage, aid station stocked with Gatorade and snacks.
-Food and drinks will be available to racers post-event with beer provided by NXNW Restaurant and Brewery, Austin.
-Entries received by March 17 are guaranteed an event shirt in the requested size. *If you register after March 17, limited sizes will be available, while supplies last.
+All participants will receive an event t-shirt*, sponsor swag, aid stations stocked with water and Gatorade.
+Food and drinks will be available post-race with beer provided by NXNW Austin. *Entries received by August 1 are guaranteed an event shirt in the requested size.
+If you register after, limited supplies will be available, while supplies last.
 Please register early if an event shirt is important to you.

-Event will be held rain or shine, no refunds.
-Registration insurance can be purchased when registering on active.com.
+Event will be held rain or shine.
+No refunds.

 XTERRA Competition Rules